CBEP-SoCB/LCWMD_Monitoring_sum/Analysis/DO_Frequencies_Trend_Summary.md

 we add a random term for the years.
-This is problematic, since we are also fitting year by year model coefficients, so any trend will be parceled out between the linear term and a residual
+This is problematic, since we are also fitting year by year model coefficients, so any trend will be parceled out between the linear term and a residual.

 ``` r
 do_gamm_two_trend_2<- gamm(ClassCDO ~ Site + Year + MaxT +